 (i) The provider did not find a change in third party coverage;

-(ii) The billed service was previously rendered to the medicaid consumer by the provider within the last three hundred sixty-five days; and
+(ii) The billed service was previously rendered to the medicaid covered individual by the provider within the last three hundred sixty-five days; and

-(iii) The claim for the previously rendered service met the requirements of paragraph (D)(1)(a) or (D)(1)(d) of this rule.
+(iii) The claim for the previously rendered service met the requirements of paragraph (E)(1)(a) or paragraph (E)(1)(d) of this rule.

 (i) Written documentation from the TPP;

-(iii) Written documentation from the TPPs member benefits reference guide/manual; or
+(iii) Written documentation from the TPP's member benefits reference guide or manual; or

-(iv) Any other reliable method for obtaining information and/or documentation from the TPP that there is no third party benefit coverage for the rendered service(s).
+(iv) Any other reliable method for obtaining information or documentation from the TPP that there is no third party benefit coverage for the rendered service(s).

 (e) The provider submits a claim first to the TPP and receives a partial payment along with a remittance advice documenting the allocation of the billed charges.

 (2) Valid reasons for non-payment from a third party payer to the provider for a third party benefit claim include, but are not limited to, the following: